 The premise of the play is that some time in the late 60s, the poet WH Auden and the composer Benjamin Britten meet in Oxford.
-Meet again I should say since they were creative partners before the Second World War, collaborating on among other things, The Night Train, [actually The Night Mail] one of the early film documentaries.
+Meet again, I should say, since they were creative partners before the Second World War.
+They collaborated on, among other things, The Night Mail, one of the early film documentaries.
 Auden, the elder, was the librettist.
-Britten, (in this retelling of the story) was in awe of his more famous companion, shy, and felt he had to struggle to keep up his side of the partnership.
-But it was a productive and creative partnership that resulted in several works.
+Britten, (in this retelling of the story) was in awe of his more famous companion.
+He felt shy, and as though he had to struggle to keep up his side of the partnership.
+But it was a productive and creative partnership nevertheless., resulting in several works.

 In this play, Alan Bennett supposes otherwise.

-In the play, the elderly Auden has returned to England, to Oxford, as a Professor of English.
-He is respected as an icon, but disliked as a person for his rudimentary personal hygiene, his behaviour (pissing in the sink), the fact that he employs rent boys for sex and his boring repetitative conversation at the college high table.
+In Habit of Art, the elderly Auden has returned to England, to Oxford, as a Professor of English.
+He is respected as an icon, but disliked as a person.
+Disliked for his rudimentary personal hygiene, his behaviour (pissing in the sink), the fact that he employs rent boys for sex and his boring repetitive conversation at the college high table.
 He writes, because he has the habit of art, but produces nothing of interest.

 The Habit of Art, though is not just a representation of this meeting.
 Instead it is a play within a play.
 The play in which Auden and Britten meet is being rehearsed in a rehearsal room at the National Theatre, with some of the actors, the stage manager and her assistant, the writer.
 This is the first run through.
 Not all the lines have been decided.
-The actors speak their lines in character, but also break out of character to argue with the writer and the stage manager, complain about the absent director, criticise and tease one another, discuss Auden, Britten, and Humphrey Carpenter (apparently the narrator of the Auden/Britten play).
+The actors speak their lines in character, but also break out of character to argue with the writer and the stage manager.
+They complain about the absent director.
+Criticise and tease one another, discuss Auden, Britten, and Humphrey Carpenter (apparently the narrator of the Auden/Britten play).

-This structure allows Bennett to stand back from the play, and to make fun of his characters, of the pretensions of actors and writers, to allow the compass of the play to go beyond poetry and music to include performance and playwriting, and to explore issues such as the creative process, aging, music, poetry, theatre, fame, homosexuality, loneliness.
+This structure allows Bennett to stand back from the play, and to make fun of his characters.
+To laugh at the pretensions of actors and writers.
+To allow the compass of the play to go beyond poetry and music to include performance and play-writing.
+And to explore issues such as the creative process, aging, music, poetry, theatre, fame, homosexuality, loneliness.